jcharbneau/capstone-project-rosy_economix/README.md

 - Aleem Rahil - https://www.linkedin.com/in/aleemrahil/
 - Anjana Shivangi - https://www.linkedin.com/in/anjana-shivangi

+### Objective

-**Objective:** To develop an integrated system that retrieves, stores, and analyzes economic and financial data from multiple sources to identify and correlate cause-and-effect relationships between various economic indicators and financial market trends.
+To develop an integrated system that retrieves, stores, and analyzes economic and financial data from multiple sources, with the aim of identifying and correlating cause-and-effect relationships between various economic indicators and financial market trends.
 The system will also overlay significant government interventions, such as changes in interest rates, tax breaks, and currency policies, to provide a comprehensive view of market dynamics.

-**Key Features:**
+The project will focus on analyzing the impact of federal policies on stock data, along with three main aspects: credit card volume and delinquency analysis, cumulative fact tables, and creating engaging metrics for everyday users/investors.

+### Key Features

-1. **Data Retrieval:** Automate the retrieval of historical and daily economic data from the Federal Reserve Economic Data (FRED) and financial data from Alpha Vantage.
+1. **Data Retrieval:**
+   - Automate the retrieval of historical and daily economic data from the Federal Reserve Economic Data (FRED).
+   - Retrieve financial data from sources like Yahoo Finance or Alpha Vantage.

-2. **Data Storage:** Store the retrieved data in PostgreSQL.
+2. **Data Storage:**
+   - Store the retrieved data in PostgreSQL.
+   - Ensure efficient handling and storage of large datasets, with a particular focus on at least one dataset containing over a million rows.

-3. **Data Analysis:** Perform advanced data analysis to uncover insights and correlations using statistical methods.
+3. **Data Analysis:**
+   - Perform advanced data analysis to uncover insights and correlations using statistical methods.
+   - Develop cumulative fact tables from stock data and related datasets (stock ticker, company name, industry).

-4. **Overlay Government Interventions:** Integrate significant government events and policies to overlay them on economic and financial data visualizations.
+4. **Overlay Government Interventions:**
+   - Integrate significant government events and policies to overlay them on economic and financial data visualizations.

-5. **Credit Card Volume and Delinquency Analysis:** Incorporate strategies to analyze credit card volume and delinquency using data from FRED or Alpha Vantage.
+5. **Credit Card Volume and Delinquency Analysis:**
+   - Analyze credit card volume and delinquency trends using data from FRED or other reliable financial sources.

-6. **Large Dataset Integration:** Ensure at least one dataset has a large footprint (over a million rows) to meet final exam targets.
+6. **Engaging Metrics and Visualization:**
+   - Create interactive charts and graphs to visualize the impact of federal policies and other economic indicators on financial markets.
+   - Develop engaging metrics tailored for everyday users and investors.

-7. **Future Integration:** Incorporate Apache Spark, Flink, and Kafka for real-time data processing, streaming, and enhanced analytical capabilities.
+7. **Future Integration:**
+   - Plan for future integration of technologies like Apache Spark, Flink, and Kafka for real-time data processing, streaming, and enhanced analytical capabilities.

+8. **ML Opportunities**
+   - Options to download quarterly, annual, proxy or 8-k statements; derive insights and compare to market trends or federal policy
+   - Comparative analysis between company provided reports and public information and whether there is correlating evidence to company provided information (detect the spin)
+   - Comparative analysis between federally provided reports and public & corporate provided information and whether there is correlating evidence to company provided information (detect the spin)

 ## Background and Motivation

 Understanding the interplay between economic indicators and financial markets is crucial for making informed decisions in finance, economics, and policy-making.
 Traditional methods of data analysis often lack the ability to dynamically update and process large volumes of data in real-time.
 Additionally, government interventions can significantly impact market dynamics.
 This project aims to bridge these gaps by leveraging modern data processing technologies to create a robust, scalable, and real-time capable system.